-The Amsterdam Area is home to a world-class aerospace industry that has been honing strong traditions for over a decade.
-Leading international companies such as Bombardier, GE Aviation, Mitsubishi and CAE have set up operations at Amsterdam Airport Schiphol.
-They use their base here for their MRO, spare parts logistics, training facilities and office functions (i.e. marketing and sales, holding and leasing companies) in Europe.
+Amsterdam's aerospace industry is home to leading international companies such as Boeing, GE Aviation, Embraer, Bell and CAE, who have all set up operations in the proximity of Amsterdam Airport Schiphol.
+They use their base here for their MRO, spare parts logistics, training facilities and office functions (i.e. marketing and sales, holding and leasing companies) in Europe and the Middle East.

 The National Aerospace Laboratory (NLR) is the independent knowledge enterprise in the Netherlands on aerospace.
 The overall mission is making air transport and space exploration safer, more sustainable and more efficient.
 NLR’s multidisciplinary approach focuses on developing new and cost effective technologies for aviation and space, from design support to production technology and MRO (Maintenance, Repair and Overhaul).
 Source: NLR

 The US-headquartered logistics provider said the facility at Schiphol Logistics Park meets growing demand in the Netherlands as a gateway to Europe.

 Announced at Amsterdam Drone Week, the Dutch Drone Delta initiative will see 13 partners work on safely integrating drones and urban air mobility.

 The American company is preparing for Brexit by putting down roots in Amsterdam so it can better serve customers across the European Union.